AdobeDocs/workfront.zh-Hans/help/quicksilver/planning/records/manage-the-record-page.md

 You can add a Brief page to the record's preview or pages.

-Brief pages contain the same information as the Details tab, in a read-only format. <!--edit this when we can remove fields from this page-->
+Brief pages contain the same information as the Details tab, in a read-only format. edit this when we can remove fields from this page
+-->

 <!--
 1. From a record's page view, click the name of a record to open its preview or page.
 1. Click **Add page** > **Brief**.
 1. Add the **Page name**, then click **Create**.
 -->